Sonia Gomes reflects upon challenges and achievements as a black woman artist

 The career of the artist is hard for anyone in the whole world.
 But for black people, it gets even more complicated.
 For this reason, I faced a lot of difficulty.
 I am from Belo Horizonte and I have never been represented by a gallery there.
 Those who believed in my work were Sandra & Márcio Objetos de Arte, more specialized in antiques.
 It was through them that I grew closer to a more formal art market and ended up arriving to the point where I am now.
 I first joined Mendes Wood DM, my current gallery, as a guest artist for a solo exhibition.
 It was only later that they started to formally represent me.

-What are the references and influences that permeate your work?
+What references and influences inform your work?

 I did not start to do what I do thinking about art.
 It was a need: I started deconstructing things, making accessories for myself, and this practice ended up acquiring a larger and larger dimension, until it started to be named as “black art,” “contemporary art,” or, in a reductive way, “craftmanship.”
 I was not worried about these labels, this was just what I was able to make.